 What follows is a cross between review, rant and note taking:

 Laughter is infectious apparently, and smiling too.
 It is difficult to tell whether visitors to this exhibition of North Korean art were smiling with or at what was presented.
 Almost every character portrayed in the mesmerising display of paintings and prints is grinning too, outwards or upwards, from within their respective, mostly large scale, rectangles.
 The impact is curiously uplifting, then you feel sick.
-These are only pictures after all and ought not to be trusted any more than we believe the dumb (and eerie) expressions strapped onto the faces of our Western Prozac users.
+These are only pictures after all and ought not to be trusted any more than we believe the eerie upbeat expressions strapped onto the faces of our Western Prozac users.

 Rough notes in no particular order: